US bakes in extreme heat as federal climate action flops

 In Texas, record-breaking temperatures reached 115 degrees in Wichita Falls, with 110 hit in other cities in the state and Oklahoma.

-Newark, N.J., also hit a new record at 102 degrees, with the temperature’s recorded at the city’s airport topping 100 for five days straight.
+Newark, N.J., also hit a new record at 102 degrees, with the temperature recorded at the city’s airport topping 100 for five days straight.

 Boston also hit 100 degrees on Sunday.